cmip6moap/cmip6moap.github.io/code-of-conduct.md

 ---

-We are committed to providing a welcoming, friendly, supportive, safe and professional environment for all participants at its meetings, regardless of age, background, belief, disability, ethnicity, race, religion, gender, identity, national origin, sexual orientation or other protected characteristics.
+We are committed to providing a welcoming, friendly, supportive, safe and professional environment for all participants our events, regardless of age, background, belief, disability, ethnicity, race, religion, gender, identity, national origin, sexual orientation or other protected characteristics.

 This code of conduct applies before, during and after our events, and in all physical and virtual spaces.